trampgeek/moodle-qtype_coderunner/README.md

 source code analyser.
 The submission is rejected if pylint gives any errors, otherwise testing proceeds as normal.
 Obviously, pylint needs to be installed and appropriately configured for this question type to be usable.
-Note, too, that this type of question runs in the so-called NullSandbox, rather than in the Liu sandbox, in order to allow execution of an external program during testing.
+Note, too, that this type of question runs in the so-called RunguardSandbox, rather than in the Liu sandbox, in order to allow execution of an external program during testing.

  1. **python3\_pylint\_prog**.
 This is identical to the previous type except that no